Adam Air Flight 172: Investigation

 The accident was investigated by the National Transportation Safety Committee (NTSC).
-Investigators compiled data from the Indonesian weather agency and from the air traffic control center in Surabaya in an attempt to determine the cause.
-Officials state the aircraft did pass safety checks prior to its departure.
-Boeing announced that they would also provide technical assistance to both the authorities and the airline during the course of the investigation.
+Investigators compiled data from the Indonesian weather agency and the air traffic control center in Surabaya in an attempt to determine the cause.
+Officials state the aircraft did pass required safety checks before its departure.
+Boeing announced that they would also provide technical assistance to both the authorities and the airline during the investigation.

 The final report from the NTSC stated that the probable cause of the accident was an excessive sink rate upon touchdown, following an unstabilised approach.
 In the report, the NTSC noted that the approach was unstable below 200 ft, with a vertical speed occasionally greater than 2500 ft/min (13 m/s).
 The vertical acceleration on landing was measured at 5 g.
 Additionally, the aircraft initially touched down with the right main gear approximately 4 m outside of the runway edge.

-The investigation further revealed that there was no technical malfunction on the aircraft prior to touchdown.
+The investigation further revealed that there was no technical malfunction on the aircraft before touchdown.

 The flight crew was criticized for not maintaining a sterile cockpit during the landing, with excessive non-flight related discussion going on throughout the flight.

-Unusual for an aircraft accident investigation, the investigative committee was not provided information as to the identities of the aircraft flight crew.